Why Accepting Intrinsic Motivation Is Essential to Educating Our Twice-Exceptional and Gifted Learners

-Heartfelt and sincere relationships are key for these kids.
+Heartfelt and sincere relationships are important.
 It takes an empathic teacher who can meet them where they are, especially when learning doesn’t follow the traditional trajectory.
-It also takes very understanding parents to acknowledge that their child needs something different from their learning environment.
-Once the adults in a 2e/gifted child’s life fully understand this, there is often less nagging, anger, depression, and anxiety, and more learning, ease, freedom (for the parents and teachers too!) and their children may even begin to re-experience achievements.
+It also takes understanding parents to acknowledge that their child needs something different than the current learning environment.
+Once the adults in a 2e/gifted child’s life fully understand this, there is less nagging, anger, depression, and anxiety, and more learning, ease, freedom (for the parents and teachers too) eventually allowing children to re-experience achievements.

 For many of us new to gifted homeschooling and unschooling, educating a 2e/gifted child can take some time and a lot of trial-by-error.
 It’s often a rite of passage in the gifted homeschooling world, that the parent doing the homeschooling tries to recreate traditional school for the first year, until they finally understand how their child learns and what they need: to follow their child’s lead through discovering how they are intrinsically motivated and supporting those efforts.
 Gifted homeschooling parents often report a huge relief once they understand what learning looks like for their child, and find ways to allow the learning to happen.

-Often parents choose micro-schools to best accommodate their child’s needs.
-Many child-led learning methods, such as micro-schools and unschooling, can have high withdrawal rates, as parents are focusing on trying to “fix” their children.
+Many child-led learning methods, such as micro-schools and gifted homeschooling, can have high withdrawal rates, as parents have a hard time trusting this unusual process.
 Families try to return to traditional schooling, only to be reminded that it doesn’t work.
-I suspect this is largely in part due to a misunderstanding by the parents about the child’s abilities and learning preferences, as opposed to the learning modality’s ability to educate them.
+I suspect this is largely in part due to a misunderstanding by the parents about what the child needs in order to learn.
 A huge misconception is that an alternative school, or homeschooling, is going to prepare the child to return to being more traditionally educated.
 The “coursework” needed for real learning to occur may not even look like learning to the more traditionally-minded adult.
 2e/gifted children often reach developmental milestones at uncommon ages, while some may never reach typical milestones.
 Alternative curriculum focused on 2e/gifted learners will allow the child to find their own strengths and thrive in their unique way; which I believe is what we all ultimately want.
 Until a parent understands this, there will always be friction and difficulty, and worse, the child’s progress is undermined.
-For most parents, it takes a big leap of faith until, over time, (sometimes years) they see a change in their child, especially if there is school trauma to overcome.
+For most parents, it takes a big leap of faith until, over time, (sometimes years) they see a change in their child, especially if there is school trauma for the child to heal.

 What about special needs and learning differences?